Skip to content

 Adding an AWS Redshift Data Store to Satori

-1. Login to the Satori's management console at https://app.satoricyber.com.
+1. Login to the Satori Management Console.

 3. Select the Redshift option.